JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 4. Which of the following are the TECHNICAL aspects or features you like MOST about Julia?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] Speed, performance
 - [ ] Ease of use
 - [ ] Open source - code is available and can be modified